mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/cli-reference/dcos-edgelb-pool-template-create/index.md

 navigationTitle:  dcos edgelb pool-template create
 title: dcos edgelb pool-template create
 menuWeight: 45
-excerpt: Create a self service auto pool template
+excerpt: Create a self-service auto pool template
 enterprise: true
 ---

 # Description
-The `dcos edgelb pool-template create` command creates a self service auto pool template.
+The `dcos edgelb pool-template create` command creates a self-service auto pool template.

 The configuration for a pool is generated using a template named `pool.json.ctmpl`.
 It is possible for advanced users to modify and upload a custom version of this template.